userver-framework/userver/scripts/docs/en/userver/component_system.md

 The component configuration is passed as a first parameter of type components::ComponentConfig to the constructor of the component.
-Note that components::ComponentConfig extends the functionality of yaml_config::YamlConfig that is able to substitute variables with values, use fallbacks.
+Note that components::ComponentConfig extends the functionality of yaml_config::YamlConfig with YamlConfig::Mode::kEnvAllowed mode that is able to substitute variables with values, use environment variales and fallbacks.
 See yaml_config::YamlConfig for more info and examples.

 All the components have the following options: